moonbitlang/moonbit-course/course2/lecture_en.md

 }
 ```

-In the above program, a top-level function and an entry point are defined.
+In the above program, a top-level function and a test block are defined.
 In the top-level function, a local function is defined and invoked.
 The value of the local function is a conditional expression.
 In the true branch, two variable bindings are defined, and the local function is called; whereas in the false branch, a simple addition operation is executed.
-In the entry point, two assertion commands are used to judge the correctness of our program.
+In the test block, two assertion commands are used to judge the correctness of our program.

 Since this program does not generate any output, how exactly is it executed?